Watering plants with tea

 - 🌵 Christmas Cactus

-Friendly advice: Don't add tea every time you water.
-Once a month is a great frequency to boost your plants without upsetting the soil balance.
+Friendly tip: Don't give tea with every watering.
+Once a month is an excellent rhythm to boost your plants without unbalancing the soil.

-To your health (and to the health of your plants)!
+To your health (and that of your plants)!

 Natural gardening is an exciting adventure.
-Recycling your tea bags is a simple little gesture that benefits your "inner jungle".
+Recycling your tea bags is a simple gesture that benefits your "indoor jungle."

 Want to go further?
 Discover all our accessories to pamper your plants.